csestuden/Hotstar-clone/README.md

-# Hotstar-clone
-This is a hotstar clone using html, CSS and javascript for beginners.
+This is a hotstar clone using html, CSS and javascript for beginers.